wix/stylable/site/docs/getting-started.md

 ## Components

-**Stylable** includes a rich [component library](https://github.com/wix/stylable-components) for out-of-the-box use.
-**Stylable** components are a fully-tested & strictly-typed component library based on React.
+We recommend using our component library, [Stylable-components](https://github.com/wix/stylable-components). **Stylable components** are a fully-tested & strictly-typed component library based on React.